-Where an FSD is mounted in within an assembly, (switchboard) then an escutcheon shall be provided to enclose any live parts while still permitting the operation of the FSD without removing the escutcheon.
+Where an FSD is mounted within an assembly, (switchboard) then an escutcheon shall be provided to enclose any live parts, unless IP2X protection is provided, while still permitting the operation of the FSD without removing the escutcheon.
+Refer Cl 6.8.2.4 Common Enclosure.